Installing and Configuring an ODBC Driver on macOS

 Creating a DSN by Adding Connection Information to the odbc.ini File

 You can configure the odbc.ini file using vi or a similar text editor, such as nano.
 For this article, vi is used to edit odbc.ini.
-To create a DSN, open Terminal and run the command sudo vi /Library/ODBC/odbc.ini for a system DSN or sudo vi ~/.odbc.ini for a user DSN.
-This will either open the odbc.ini file that already exists in the corresponding directory or create a new file if you are creating the first DSN for the driver.
+To create a DSN, open Terminal and run the command sudo vi /Library/ODBC/odbc.ini for the system DSN or sudo vi ~/.odbc.ini for the user DSN.
+This will either open the odbc.ini file that already exists in the corresponding directory or create a new file if this is your first DSN for the driver.
 To enter the insert mode, type i.

 Enter [ODBC Data Sources] at the beginning of the file.
-Parameters in the odbc.ini file are specified in the form of parameter_name = parameter_value.
+Parameters in the odbc.ini file are specified as parameter_name = parameter_value.

 To create a DSN and specify connection information, insert the following information: